exasol/row-level-security/doc/user_guide/tutorial.md

 Both commands tell the EXALoader to directly [import](https://docs.exasol.com/sql/import.htm) the data from a download URL in [CSV](https://tools.ietf.org/html/rfc4180) format.

-Skipping the first line removes the header fields from the dataset.
+The `SKIP=1` option removes the header fields from the dataset.

 ```sql
 IMPORT INTO CHICAGO_TAXI_STAGE.TRIPS